MxHonesty/brevity/README.md

 ```

 ### Repository Factory
-The application needs to store events and dependencies between them.
-Serving this functionality, I created a **Repository**.
-It is responsible for storing and retrieving items.
-There a **multiple types** of repositories.
-There could have an InMemoryRepository, FileRepository, SQLiteRepository, and many more.
+A Repository is responsible for storing and retrieving items.
+There are **multiple types** of repositories such as InMemoryRepository, FileRepository, SQLiteRepository, and many more.
 Similarly to **how the UI interacted with the logic layer**, the module that uses a Repository does not know what type it's using.
 This crates a problem with creating an instance of repository.
 A problem that can be solved using the Factory pattern.
 ```go